hreflang="en-us"

 Understanding IRA Rollovers

-Before we dive into charges and consequences, it’s essential that we grasp what an IRA rollover involves.
-In simple terms the term IRA rollover refers to the process by which funds from one retirement savings account, such as a 401(k), 403(b), or another IRA is transferred directly or indirectly into another.
-There are two main types of rollovers that are direct and indirect.
+Before we get into the costs and consequences it is essential to be aware of what is an IRA rollover involves.
+In simple terms it is that an IRA rollover refers to the process that sees funds from a retirement savings account, such as a 401(k), 403(b) or another IRA can be transferred either directly or indirectly into a different.
+There are two types of rollovers: direct and indirect.

 Direct rollover involves moving funds directly between financial institutions without ever touching it; an indirect rollover involves having funds given directly to an account holder who then has 60 days to deposit them into another IRA; any failure may lead to taxes and penalties being assessed against him/her.